 Welcome to the Multiscale Process Safety Laboratory (MPSL) in the Artie McFerrin Department of Chemical Engineering, associated with the Mary Kay O’Connor Process Safety Center at Texas A&M University.
 Our research focuses on two broad areas:

 - Process Safety Engineering: To resolve the most critical safety problem in industries, which is to prevent and mitigate hazardous phenomena including fire/explosion, pipeline safety, battery fire, CO2 dispersion, LNG safety and hydrogen explosion.

 - Composite Materials Manufacturing: To explore novel applications in energy and sustainability, such as flame retardant materials, mixed matrix membranes for carbon capture, composites for water treatment, and oil herders for oil spill response.

 We uses multiscale and multidisciplinary approaches, including both experiment and modeling:

 - Process Modeling and Simulation

-The research with this multiscale and multidisciplinary approach leads to optimized solutions in different scales to control fire and explosion hazards.
-The research aims to bring perspectives of chemical engineering, chemistry, and materials engineering to process industries and hence yields systematic solutions to process safety issues.
-The research emphasizes both process-related and materials-related topics.
+The research team aims to bring perspectives of chemical engineering, chemistry, machine learning, and materials engineering to chemical process industries and hence yields systematic solutions to improve process safety.
 The Wang group is organized into four teams (A-D):

-A Team – Process Safety in Fire and Explosion
+- A Team – Fire and Explosion Process Safety